+The problem is that mixed messages can still be sent, causing confusion and uncertainty.
 I didn’t hear anything about masturbation in my Church when I was a youth, but an encyclopedia I looked at in the public library told me that the Catholic Church considered masturbation a sin because it is “disordered sex.”
 The Church has taught that sex is for procreation, not self-gratification.
 In fact, masturbation was called “self-abuse.”
 I wasn’t a Catholic, but I thought this probably also applied to me.
 So I felt doomed in this world and the next but kept all this terror to myself.
 (We don’t like to discuss sex with our parents, do we?)

 Like other young adolescents, maybe you made a solemn vow not to do it any more.
 But you do it anyway.
 Biology works against your resolve.
 Maybe you wake up with a woodie (stiff penis).
 The cause of nocturnal and morning erections is still being studied, but it happens to all males who don’t have erectile dysfunction and is actually healthy for the penis.
 (Science thinks it’s related to the last part of the sleep cycle known as Rapid Eye Movement [REM} which occurs as blood begins circulating more strongly, including into the genitals, and the brain responds by dreaming, including producing erotic dreams.
 This can occur during the night as well as when waking up.)